Azihadadi/ROS/README.md

 Turtlebot is controlled by teleoperation to make it move through the environment in order to build the map using 360° LiDAR.
 To launch the teleoperation of Turtlebot3, we run the command in a new web shell:

 `roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch`

+The generated maps are saved in the maps folder using map_server:
+* our_map.pmg
+* our_map.yaml